-During early pregnancy myself and my wife were given the devastating news that a complication had occurred and our baby was going to born missing a limb.
-I’ll never forget the day we were sat having a normal baby scan, looking forward to seeing our beautiful baby again.
+During early pregnancy myself and my wife, Katie, were given the devastating news that a complication had occurred, and our baby was going to born missing a limb.
+I’ll never forget the day we were having a normal baby scan, looking forward to seeing our beautiful baby again.

 The lovely chatty nurse paused and went quiet.
 I instinctively just thought she was just concentrating trying to find a better angle or whatever.
 The silence continued and she began to look concerned.
-She said quietly “I’ll just be a minute, I have to go got a colleague”.
-My heart sank, I tried to reassure my panicking wife that everything was ok....i knew it wasn’t.
+She said quietly “I’ll just be a minute; I have to go and get a colleague”.
+My heart sank, I tried to reassure my panicking wife that everything was ok….
+I knew it wasn’t.

 We were given a basic black and white pamphlet of a generic limb difference which to be honest didn’t help one bit, it was dry and clinical.
-We were also given the option/possibility of abortion.
+We were also given the option of a termination.
 We left feeling numb and confused.

-Initially it was difficult to see him try to pick things up and not be able to, what hit me deep down was that things like this were going to be a day to day occurrence, but I was prepared for this.
+Initially, it was difficult to watch him try to pick things up and not be able to, what hit me deep down was that things like this were going to be a day-to-day occurrence, but I was prepared for this.

 What I wasn’t prepared for was how he adapted everything to make things work.
 He began to use his feet, pinned things down and carried things with his ‘little arm’, nothing could get in the way of him achieving anything.

 Fast forward a couple of years and we could see that many of our fears were unfounded and born out of lack of knowledge.
 Yes, having a limb difference causes challenges but our children will throw themselves into anything!
 Archery, Jiu Jitsu, gymnastics, swimming, lego … ‘I can do it’ an oft repeated phrase.
 They can do most things – just in their own way.
 Tommy has just swum 25metres, is awesome on his Play station and can build lego that looks far too complicated to us.